biocore/qiime/doc/tutorials/otu_picking.rst

 The key output files are ``otu_table.biom``, the OTU table, and ``rep_set.tre``, the phylogenetic tree relating the OTUs in the OTU table.

-You can find an additional example using open-reference OTU picking in :ref:`open_reference_illumina`.
+You can find an additional example using open-reference OTU picking in :ref:`illumina_overview_tutorial`.

 Alternative processing parameters
 =================================